web-animations/web-animations-codelabs/io2015/README.md

-# Web Animations Transitions and Playback Control
+# Transitions and Playback Control

 This codelab will teach you how to use the Web Animations API to enhance a single-page HTML website.
 You'll add transitions between content, and use animations to support an effect based on the scroll position of the page.